 But, let’s be honest shall we?

-There’s a huge difference between feeling a bit down and ‘under the weather’ and truly suffering from depression.
+There’s a huge difference between feeling a bit down and ‘under the weather’ and truly suffering from depression, which some call the Black Dog.

 Most of us, if we stop and think about it, can very quickly come up with a list of blessings, things to be grateful for, things that help us to celebrate living.